durandaltheta/hermesconcurrencyengine/README.md

 $
 ```

 `hce::block()` calls launch and self manage system threads to guarantee operations execute in an isolated manner.
-It is possible to configure an `hce::scheduler` to keep one or more block worker threads in existence to lower the cost for repeated `hce::block()` operations.
+It is possible to configure the project to keep one or more block worker threads in existence to lower the cost for repeated `hce::block()` operations.

-Generate `Doxygen` documentation to see more for `hce::block()` and `hce::scheduler` configuration options.
+Generate `Doxygen` documentation to see more for `hce::block()` configuration options.

 ## Thread Non-Blocking Calls